-In order to ensure results and accountability, Desired Outcomes were built into the City's Strategic Plan grouped together by Council's Goals.
+To ensure results and accountability, Desired Outcomes were built into the City's Pillars.
 The Desired Outcomes are observable effects that visibly demonstrate success in each Goal area.
 They are the guideposts for making funding and planning decisions.
 They help determine if we are moving the "dial" on achieving Council's objectives.
-The Budgeting for Outcomes process is tied intrinsically to the Desired Outcomes, which help ensure that resources are allocated to the most effective efforts related to achieving the community's vision.
-The Desired Outcomes were reviewed and updated during the 2020 City Council Retreat.
+The Budgeting for Outcomes process is tied intrinsically to the Desired Outcomes, listed in each Pillar, below, which help ensure that resources are allocated to the most effective efforts related to achieving the community's vision.